PubInv/freespireco/proposal.md

 As of May, 2021, Public Invention has done a lot with about $100,000 in funding,
 $40,000 of which came in two "flash" grants at the beginning of the pandemic, and the rest of which came from a small set of donors.
-Some large donors were anonymous.
+Some generous donors were anonymous.
 This includes developing and actually manufacturing and giving away free of charge over 30 VentMon devices, which contain about $500 in parts, which have been used